Holographic metals at finite volume: Phase diagram

 The problem then reduces to computing the partition function from the gravitational path integral in Euclidean signature,

 with

-and where $\Phi$ denotes all the matter fields and $S_{\sf b.t.}$ the boundary terms.
-We work in the saddle point approximation, where the path integral is dominated by the classical gravity solutions, {\em i.e.} the on-shell configurations (we denote the Euclidean on-shell action by $I$).
+where $\Phi$ denotes all the matter fields and $S_{\sf b.t.}$ represents the boundary terms.
+We work in the saddle-point approximation, where the path integral is dominated by the classical gravity solutions, {\em i.e.}, the on-shell configurations (we denote the Euclidean on-shell action by $I$).
 In this semiclassical approximation, we must sum over all relevant saddle points contributing to the path integral

-The details of each Euclidean on-shell action computation are provided in Appendix~\ref{app:free_energy}.
-Notice that since the action is of order $1/\kappa^2$ (which is large in the classical limit), the partition function is exponentially dominated by the term with the smallest action ({\em i.e.} the minimum free energy).
-As explained in the Appendix, we defined the temperature and chemical potential in the previous section ensuring that all three saddle points share the same boundary values $T_\infty$ and $\mu_\infty$.
-Thus, by expressing the actions in terms of $T_\infty$ and $\mu_\infty$, we map the phase space and determine the dominant phase.
-The resulting free energies to be compared are given by
+The details of each Euclidean on-shell action computation are provided in Appendix B. Note that, since the action is of order $1/\kappa^2$ (which is large in the classical limit), the partition function is exponentially dominated by the term with the smallest action ({\em i.e.}, the minimum grand canonical potential).
+This implies that we get $\Omega=TI$ for each saddle.
+We defined the temperature and chemical potential in the previous section ensuring that all three saddle points share the same boundary values $\tilde{T}_\infty$ and $\tilde{\mu}_\infty$.
+Thus, by expressing the on-shell actions in terms of $\tilde{T}_\infty$ and $\tilde{\mu}_\infty$, we can map the phase plane to determine the dominant phase.
+The resulting potentials to be compared are given by